wpyh/frp/README.md

   `./frps -c ./frps.ini`

-3. Modify `frpc.ini` and set `server_addr` to the IP address of the remote frps server.
-The `local_port` is the port of your web service:
+3. Modify `frpc.ini` and set the IP address of the remote frps server as x.x.x.x.
+The `local_port` is the port where your web service is running.
+Since we omit local_ip, it is assumed to be localhost.

   ```ini
   # frpc.ini